-As you might be aware, blockchain is rapidly gaining popularity.
+As you might be aware, Blockchain is rapidly gaining popularity and there are many industries that Blockchain will disrupt.
 But it’s still starting to raise questions around corporate strategies.
-In reality, several companies have discovered that blockchain technology is superior to existing methods for performing critical tasks.
+In reality, several companies have discovered that Blockchain technology is superior to existing methods for performing critical tasks.

 Assume you’re sending $100 to a friend with a traditional bank transfer.
 Since the bank charges you a $10 bill, you’re just giving her $90.
 Because of transfer rates and other undisclosed payments, she would get even less in another country.
 Overall, the procedure is time-consuming and costly, and it cannot be assumed to be completely safe.